CedarvilleCS/CedarLogic/README.md

 3. Run wxWidgets source installer or extract zip.

 4. Set windows environment variable `WXWIN` to point to your wxWidgets directory.
+   This step is not strictly necessary.
+Without WXWIN defined, the visual studio project file will look in `C:\wxWidgets-3.1.0`.
+It is, however, reccomended that you set this environment variable to make the next step (a little bit) easier.

 5. Open an `x86 native tools` command prompt and run these commands.